Koha-Community/Koha/README.txt

 for you with Koha.
 If not, don't worry.
 If you want to customise the installation more than described below, run "man ExtUtils::MakeMaker"

+Koha 3.0 introduces multi-dbms support.
+With this release you may elect to install over MySQL 5 or PostgreSQL 8.2.5.
+Further databases will be added over time.

-You need to have a server running MySQL 5, Zebra and some webserver (preferably Apache) before installing Koha.
-Create a database in MySQL called koha, owned by a kohaadmin user, with a password set.
+You need to have a server running MySQL 5 or PostgreSQL 8.2.5, Zebra and some webserver (preferably Apache) before installing Koha.

+MySQL 5: Create a database called 'koha,' owned by 'kohaadmin' user, with a password set.
+Note: kohaadmin must have at least the following privileges: SELECT, INSERT, UPDATE, DELETE, CREATE, DROP.

+PostgreSQL 8.2.5: Create a database called 'koha,' owned by 'kohaadmin' user, with a password set.
+Note: kohaadmin must be a superuser.

 Default installation instructions:

-0. export MYSQL_PASS=thePasswordYouChose
+0. export DB_PASS=thePasswordYouChose
 1. perl Makefile.PL
 2. make
 3. sudo make install